 Companies from the Zhejiang Province have an extensive selection of beds, scratching posts, other toys, and pet clothes in their assortment.
 Most of their factories are in Ningbo and Hangzhou cities.
 Make sure to check the offers of apparel for animals in Suzhou, a city in Jiangsu Province.
 If you’re especially interested in articles for cats and cat lovers, Qingdao in the Shandong Province is the right direction.

 Check all the given locations on the map below:

 Importing pet accessories to the EU – Duty rates

-Before importing any products from China, you must check their duty rates and, if you don’t know it, HS codes.
-Both these information are crucial for customs clearance.
+Before importing any products from China, you must check their duty rates and HS codes.
+The information is crucial for customs clearance.
 It’s an obligatory process if you plan on selling your goods on the EU market.
-You can find the up-to-date tariff rates for every article along with its HS code in the TARIC system.
+You can find the up-to-date tariff rates for every article with its HS code in the TARIC system.
 Duty tariffs for products imported from China are under the “ERGA OMNES.”

 We’ve compiled a list of customs rates for some of the pet articles:

 - Saddlery and harness for any animal (including traces, leads, knee pads, muzzles, saddle-cloths, saddlebags, dog coats, and the like), of any material (4201000090) – 2.7%